svnm/swipr/README.md

 ```

 initialize the swipr instance on your dom element.

-if you are using node, bundle this main.js module to a bundle and include it on your page
+if using node, bundle this main.js module to a bundle and include it on your page

 ```javascript
   // Compile this script with Browserify then include it.